An unprecedented ridiculous, by Joan Josep Pallàs

-Except for an unexpected script change (Spanish football offers that and more, but this time it’s hard to believe), Dani Olmo and Pau Víctor will not be able to play the second half of the season with FC Barcelona.
-LaLiga has cleared up doubts this morning, the first of the year 2025, by deleting both players from its lists, unregistering them and making it clear that the desperate move of the Barça club to request licenses for its two victims from the Spanish Football Federation has not moved the least to Javier Tebas.
-The president of LaLiga, to make matters worse today vice president of the Federation, came away scalded by the bad experience of Barça Studios (Laporta promised and did not deliver) and has not considered the documentation provided by the club to be complete or sufficiently reliable, in this case in relation for the advanced sale of a percentage of the VIP boxes of the future Spotify Camp Nou stadium.
+Except for an unexpected twist in the script (Spanish football offers that and more, but this time it’s hard to believe), Dani Olmo and Pau Víctor will not be able to play the second half of the season with FC Barcelona.
+Yesterday, LaLiga cleared up doubts early in the morning, the first of the year 2025, by deleting both footballers from its lists, unregistering them and making it clear that the desperate movement of the Barça club in requesting licenses for its two victims from the Spanish Football Federation has not moved Javier Tebas in the least.
+The president of LaLiga, to make matters worse vice president of the Federation, came away scalded by the bad experience of Barça Studios (Laporta promised and did not deliver) and has not considered the documentation provided by the club to be complete or sufficiently reliable, in this case in relation to the advanced sale of a percentage of the VIP boxes of the future Spotify Camp Nou stadium.

 The situation is unprecedented for Barcelona and represents a reputational blow with unpredictable consequences, both sporting (how to explain to Hansi Flick that he is losing one of his best footballers, in addition to Pau Víctor, Lewandowski’s circumstantial replacement?), and economic. , institutional and also social.
 Regarding this last section, assuming that, as is usual, no one on Laporta’s board assumes the consequences of his actions and his unfulfilled promises, it is difficult to anticipate the response of some partners who have long been voiceless and misplaced (in Montjuïc and without knowing when will return to the Spotify Camp Nou), as well as an opposition that has until now been afraid to take decisive steps.

-The episode causes embarrassment.
-Barça signed Olmo as a big star last summer and six months later they could lose him
+How to explain to Hansi Flick that he could be left without Olmo, one of his best footballers?

 This time Laporta will have few arguments to defend his botch.
 Olmo already stopped playing two games at the beginning of the season for economic reasons, so five months have passed without anyone in offices full of friendly people with dubious talent for the assigned functions having been able to find a slow and calm solution. planned.
-The refrain of the persecution of the organizations based in Madrid not only does not filter this time but also goes back to the times in which victimhood served as a multipurpose threadbare to cover up each one’s own mistakes, those that, according to Joan Laporta, were either like ‘ elefant blau’ or later as the author of the banner “I want to see you again”, undermined the greatness of a club that had to act without complexes to progress.
-Today that club once again smells of the mothballs it is so hated, governed with a mixture of opacity and incompetence that results in management under suspicion.
+The refrain of the persecution of the organizations based in Madrid not only does not filter this time but also goes back to the times in which victimhood served as an all-purpose thread to cover up every mistake, those that, according to Joan Laporta, were either blue elephant or later as the author of the banner “Want to see you again”, undermined the greatness of a club that had to act without complexes to progress.
+Today that club once again smells of the mothballs that it hated so much, governed with a mixture of opacity and incompetence that results in management under suspicion.

 Contradiction accompanies every movement and the solution, when it arrives, is late and poorly the result of improvisation.
 The Olmo case responds to a methodical-chaotic application of these disastrous parameters.
 To try to fix it, in 48 hours they went from asking in vain for precautionary measures in two judicial instances to considering a personal guarantee (Laporta and the treasurer Ferran Oliver are the richest members of the board) in case the advance sale of the VIP boxes of an unfinished stadium.
 Everything against the clock.
 In the end, with the sound of the end-of-year bells about to ring, LaLiga’s refusal came through a statement that, when read, marked the start of the Barcelona year in silence and without triumphant bells.
 What a club.